-- Provide documentation of appraisal cost (appraisal invoice, dated) and evidence of its completion (copy of appraisal cover letter, with signature). - Submit invoice and documentation on or before 4/30/2021.
+• Provide documentation of appraisal cost (appraisal invoice, dated) and evidence of its completion (copy of appraisal cover letter, with signature).
+Submit invoice and documentation as stated in the Grant Agreement.
+See appraisal grant transaction and closing dates in Table 1, page 4.